hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

 **W is the only supported projection.** `src/lgse/projection.py` defines `AlignmentProjection` as a square `d×d` matrix, externally supplied and frozen.
 There is no alternative projection path and no `projection:` config key.

-*Earlier code note.* A previous implementation (`lgse/morpheme_embeddings.py:24-31`) built a fixed, seeded Johnson–Lindenstrauss projection with `np.random.default_rng` — never a `torch.nn.Parameter`, never optimized, rectangular (300→768).
-Its comment gave the rationale: bridging the two widths "without requiring extra training data to fit a learned projection."
-That map is not retained: it is rectangular, where Sec 4.1 specifies `W ∈ R^{d×d}`.
+Rectangular mappings between the two widths are not implemented, since Sec 4.1 specifies `W ∈ R^{d×d}`.

 ### 1a.
 Under the paper's stated objectives, W receives no gradient

-**This is an open discrepancy in the paper, recorded rather than resolved.**

 The paper calls W "learned" (Sec 4.1; and in the systems list, "aligned via a learned projection layer").
 But no objective it states is a function of W: